o3de/o3de.org/content/docs/userguide/shaders/water.md

 ---
-description: ' Enable the water shader to render the ocean in &ALYlong;. '
+description: ' Enable the water shader to render the ocean in Amazon Lumberyard. '
 title: Water Shader
 ---
 # Water Shader {#shader-ref-water}